Platelet Rich Plasma & Stem Cell injections can help you heal faster—but what are they and how do they work? We explain the basics here.

 Platelet Rich Plasma (PRP) is a concentration of platelets and growth factors created from your own blood or bone marrow.
 Platelets are obtained by spinning your whole blood in a special centrifuge.
 Platelets are what naturally begin the healing process in your body anytime an injury occurs.
 The platelets release proteins that attract your body’s stem cells to the injured area.
-The concentration of platelets in PRP allows your body to recognize the injury as a priority and heals it more quickly and more thoroughly than your body can by itself.
+The concentration of platelets in PRP stem cell injections allows your body to recognize the injury as a priority and heals it more quickly and more thoroughly than your body can by itself.

-What is the process?
+What is the process like for PRP?

-We will draw a small amount of blood from your arm and then spin the blood in a special centrifuge that separates and concentrates the platelets and other beneficial growth factors from the blood.
+For Platelet Rich Plasma, we draw a small amount of blood from your arm and then spin the blood in a special centrifuge that separates and concentrates the platelets and other beneficial growth factors from the blood.
 After the spinning is complete we will then inject the platelets at the source of the injury.
 The entire process takes approximately 30 minutes.

-Are there any risks or side effects?
+Are there any risks or side effects to cellular therapy?

-Am I a candidate for PRP?
+Am I a candidate for PRP or Stem Cell Therapy?

 We will do a thorough evaluation to determine if this treatment is right for you.
 If you are taking anti-inflammatory medications or blood thinners, you may have to discontinue them until after your treatment.

-Will my insurance cover this?
+Will my insurance cover this PRP stem cell injections?

 CNOS currently requires prepayment for this service because at this point in time insurance companies are still considering this to be an experimental treatment.